memery1446/DexAggregator/README.md

 1. Initial Setup
    - Connect your wallet to Sepolia Network
-   - Update `.env` with your Ethereum wallet private key (not a Hardhat account)
+   - If needed, update `.env` with your Ethereum wallet private key (NOT a Hardhat account private key)
    - Get Sepolia ETH from [Chainlink Faucet](https://faucets.chain.link/sepolia)

 2. Deploy Contracts